 You may need to add photographs to Active Directory to show them in internal Outlook 2010 messages, display in Outlook's 2010 contacts and Global Address List (GAL), or to add them to internal or outbound email.
 Letting people see each other's faces while corresponding adds more human touch to the communication.
 Sometimes it seems to be the only way for some people to know who is who in their own company.
 What is more, adding users' images to external messages makes your mail look more professional and also lets your customers see who they are corresponding with.

-Displaying photos in Outlook 2010 messages and contacts
+Displaying photos in Outlook 2010 and 2013 messages and contacts

 If you want to show pictures in internal emails and Outlook contacts, just rely on what CodeTwo Active Directory Photos gives you.
-By uploading photos to Active Directory and assigning them to users, they will be automatically displayed in Outlook 2010's internal emails.
+By uploading photos to Active Directory and assigning them to users, they will be automatically displayed in Outlook's internal emails.